How long have you been doing this for?

 Again that depends on your plans.
-Generally I leave just after the first dance (if there is one.)
-We will always discuss that closer to your wedding date so that it's clear when I'll be leaving.
-I usually work it out on about 8 hours altogether; it's a long day to be on my feet and constantly alert so I do like to make sure we're being realistic.
+Generally I leave just after the first dance (if there is one) but we will always discuss that closer to your wedding date so that it's clear when I'll be leaving.

 Where do I seat you to eat?

-I tend to sit with your wedding guests and eat what they eat - I am a vegetarian.
+I tend to sit with wedding guests and eat what they eat - I am a vegetarian and I love puddings!
 It means I can be on hand for speeches or anything else that’s interesting to photograph.
-Plus weddings are fun but they are hard work and I do like to have a hot meal!

 Are travel expenses included?